PrefectHQ/prefect/docs/ui/audit-log.md

 # Audit Log <span class="badge cloud"></span> <span class="badge orgs"></span> <span class="badge enterprise"></span>

-Prefect Cloud's [Organization and Enterprise plans](https://www.prefect.io/pricing) offer enhanced compliance and transparency with Audit Log.
+Prefect Cloud's [Organization and Enterprise plans](https://www.prefect.io/pricing) offer enhanced compliance and transparency tools with Audit Log.
 Audit logs provide a chronological record of activities performed by Prefect Cloud users in your organization, allowing you to monitor detailed Prefect Cloud actions for security and compliance purposes.

 Audit logs enable you to identify who took what action, when, and using what resources within your Prefect Cloud organization.
 In conjunction with appropriate tools and procedures, audit logs can assist in detecting potential security violations and investigating application errors.